 Sunset Dinner Cruises in Hawaii: The Ultimate Parents' Night Out

-The first time my husband and I took a sunset dinner cruise in Hawaii, we almost did not go.
-We had just put the kids down, the babysitter was running late, I could not find my other sandal, and we nearly called it.
-Then we stepped onto that boat, the engines hummed to life, the shoreline started to shrink behind us, and within fifteen minutes we were standing at the rail with champagne in hand, watching the sky catch fire over the Pacific.
+The first time my husband and I took a sunset dinner cruise in Hawaii, we almost didn't go.
+We had just put my kids down, the babysitter was running late, I could not find my other slipper, and we nearly called it.
+Then we stepped onto that boat, the engines hummed, the shoreline started to shrink behind us, and within fifteen minutes we were standing at the rail with champagne in hand, watching the sky catch fire over the Pacific.
 I looked at my husband and said, "We are never almost-canceling again."

 Oahu Sunset Cruises